 - You can also use dried chickpeas, make sure to soak them overnight.
 I found the canned cooked chickpeas gave a slightly better texture.

 - If you prefer not to use wine, then add veggie broth in place of it, although the red wine gives it a great flavor.

 - You can make breadcrumbs if you prefer homemade.
 Toast 2 pieces of bread until crisp, then blend in a food processor.

 - If you are not using a high speed blender you can either soak the cashews overnight or grind them into a fine powder using a coffee grinder.

 - You can use regular black pepper in place of white pepper in both parts of this recipe, the white allows the béchamel to look smooth without any black spots in it.

 - If you hate eggplant, you could also sub potatoes for the eggplant, or even zucchini.
 Just make sure to cut the zucchini thick and salt it as it has a lot of water.

-- Soak chickpeas.
+- Soak chickpeas if using dried.
 You can make the “meat” mixture, béchamel and parmesan before the day you put it together to make it go must faster day of.

 - Great baby and toddler food.
 Make sure you pulse the “meat” mixture well so that there are no large pieces of walnuts left.
 You may also want to skin the eggplant as the skin can sometimes be tough for young ones to eat.